JetBrains/kotlin-web-site/pages/docs/reference/delegated-properties.md

 NEW has been assigned to ‘p’ in Example@33a17727.
 ```

-Note that since Kotlin 1.1 you can declare a delegated property inside function or code block, it shouldn't necessarily be a member of a class.
+Note that since Kotlin 1.1 you can declare a delegated property inside a function or code block, it shouldn't necessarily be a member of a class.

 ## Property Delegate Requirements